oracle-livelabs/apex/social-media-app/10-get-device-location/10-get-device-location.md

    ![Navigation Bar List page](images/edit-page.png)

 2. Page 1 is now open in the Page Designer.
 In the Rendering Tree, ensure that **Page 1: Timeline** is already selected.

-In the Property Editor, enter the following:
-   - Javascript > Execute When Page Loads:  update the script by replacing it with the following code:
+   - Javascript > Execute When Page Loads: Replace the script with the following code:

       ```
        <copy>